Super-resolution Reconstruction of Single Image for Latent features: Methods

-\textbf{Glow-based model Optimization:}In the LDDPM-based SISR task's problem setting, this paper aims to make the Posterior Encoder of LDDPM able to reconstruct the HR image accurately.
-However, the Prior Encoder of LDDPM can learn better probability distributions for the Posterior Encoder to perform better reconstruction of HR images.
-The Gaussian distribution is utilized in the CVAE of the LDDPM to parameterize the Prior and Posterior Encoders of the UNet, so we applied the Glow model based on Normalized Flow \cite{DBLP:conf/nips/KingmaD18} to the feature map ${F_g}$.
-Glow is a type of Flow model that consists of a combination of multiple Superficial Layers, each of which consists of a Squeeze Function and a Flow step.
-Each Flow step contains ActNorm, 1x1 convolutional layer, and Coupling Layer.
-We designed Glow to be able to convert the simple distribution into a more complex distribution based on the Gaussian distribution of the CVAE output, according to the law of the changing noise, using the bijection Function ${f_\theta }\left( \cdot \right)$.
-This enables the Posterior Encoder to reconstruct the complex probability distribution of the HR image more easily.
-Glow is calculated as shown in Eq. (\ref{eq12}).
+\textbf{Glow-based Model Optimization: }The objective of this study was to allow the posterior encoder of LDDPM to accurately reconstruct HR images.
+The better the prior encoder of LDDPM can learn the data distribution, the more effectively the posterior encoder can reconstruct the HR images.
+Therefore, in LDDPM, we not only utilize the Gaussian distribution in CVAE to parameterize the prior and posterior encoders of UNet, thereby learning the diversity of conditional feature information, but also apply the Glow model, which is based on normalized flows \cite{DBLP:conf/nips/KingmaD18}, to the feature map ${F_g}$, enriching it with more diverse feature information.
+Glow is a type of flow model.
+To reduce the computational overhead, we employ a Glow model with three superficial layers.
+Each superficial layer consists of a squeeze operation and flow step, with each flow step comprising ActNorm, a 1x1 convolutional layer, and a coupling layer.
+The designed Glow model operates based on the Gaussian distribution output by CVAE.
+As the noise evolves, the bijective function ${f_\theta }\left( \cdot \right)$ is used to transform simple distributions into more complex ones.
+This approach allows the posterior encoder to reconstruct the complex data distribution of the HR images more easily.
+The computation of Glow is expressed by Eq. (\ref{eq12}):